felipefacundes/shell_utils/README.md

 - Dynamic recognition of scripts, functions, variables, and aliases
 - Comprehensive documentation and help menus
-- Shell compatibility (fish, zsh, bash)
+- Cross-shell compatibility (fish, zsh, bash)
 - Rich collection of utility scripts
 - Educational resources and tutorials
+- **Persistent folder structure** for user customizations that are not affected by framework updates

 📌 The `help_shell` script lists functions like `sed_info` (to assist with using sed), providing quick tutorials on Linux commands.
-To create a simple function, just create a file `function.sh` and store it in `~/.shell_utils/scripts/helps/`.
-The `help_shell` script will be able to read them and display a complete list of educational functions and much more.
+To create a simple function, just create a `function.sh` file and store it in `~/.local/shell_utils/scripts/helps/`.
+The `help_shell` script will be able to read them and show a complete list of pedagogical functions and much more.

 ## 📁 Directory Structure